rkaysen63/Amazon_Vine_Analysis/README.md

 3. This analysis evaluates only one of approximately 50 Amazon reviews datasets.
 It might be worth analyzing several before reaching any conclusions about bias.

-A second review dataset, furniture reviews, was extracted to a dataframe and transformed inorder to see how the results compare.
+A second review dataset, furniture reviews, was extracted to a dataframe and transformed in order to see how the results compare.
 Please refer to the images below.
 A little over 1/2 of the Vine members gave 5-star reviews for Amazon furniture products.
 A little under 1/2 of the non-vine members gave 5-star reviews for Amazon furniture products.
 Again, no apparent bias based on face value.
 The furniture dataset was approximately double the size of the watches dataset.
 Similar to the watches dataset, the Vine reviews made up less than 1% of all the reviews.
 When filtered even further to select only those reviews where purchases were verified, the Vine reviews dropped significantly.
-The Vine dataframe was reduced to 3 rows and only 2 of those rows had 5-star reviews.
+The Vine dataframe was reduced to only 3 rows and only 2 of those rows had 5-star reviews.
+Again, this result casts doubt on the validity of Vine reviews.

 <p align="center">
   <img src="additional_analysis/furniture_Y_percent_5star.png" width="700">